 The measures assessed under various options in the impact assessment seek to improve the overall flexibility of the electricity system.
 However, they do this by employing different means.
 It can therefore be expected that some trade-offs exist between these options.
 Improvements in the usage of interconnection capacity (as assessed under Problem Area I, Option 1(b) (strenghening short-term markets)) allow a given plant to exploit variations in production and demand over a larger geographcial area allowing for a more stable intertemporal production pattern of the plant.
 Improving the usage of interconnection capacity will hence favour the usage of less flexible resources over flexible ones.
-Similarly, pulling demand response into the market will reduce the profits of generation capacity that needs to exit the market into the transition towards 2030.
+Similarly, pulling demand response into the market will reduce the profits of generation capacity and, in particular, flexible generation capacity which may amplify the amount of capacity that needs to exit the market into the transition towards 2030.
 Ultimately, efficient markets should select the most cost-efficient solutions.